Vinicios13/image-comparator/README.md

 ```console
 cargo run img1.jpeg img2.jpeg 10.4
 ```
+*first and second argument -> name of the images*

-*the last argument default value is 0*
+*third argument  -> acceptable difference between pixels, its optional and the default value is 0*

 *images should be put under assets folder and have the same dimensions*